Sylvie is a lawyer as well as a registered Australian Patent and Trade Mark Attorney and has over 20 years of experience in the IP field.

-Sylvie advises clients on a range of IP issues, including issues relating to IP ownership, licensing, protection of IP, non-disclosure, material transfer, collaborative R&D; and conducts due diligence on IP transactions.
-Sylvie is experienced in delivering IP services to many sectors of the technology based community, including inventors, start-up and established companies, universities, CRCs and research institutions.
+Sylvie advises clients on a broad range of IP issues, including issues relating to IP ownership, licensing, protection of IP, non-disclosure, material transfer, collaborative R&D and participation in CRCs; and conducts due diligence on IP transactions.
+Sylvie regularly delivers IP services to many sectors of the technology based community, including inventors, start-up and established companies, universities, CRCs and research institutions.

-She also provides general commercial advice to businesses on a range of matters including the Australian Consumer Law, trade practices, e-commerce, privacy, the Personal Property Securities Act (IP only) and establishment of business presence in Australia.
+She also provides general commercial advice to local and foreign businesses on a range of matters including the Australian Consumer Law, trade practices, e-commerce, privacy, data protection, the Personal Property Securities Act (IP only) and establishment of business presence in Australia.

-Sylvie was a principal author of the IP Manual for Australian Government Agencies and has assisted major Government departments with their IP audits and advised on the establishment of appropriate IP management frameworks suited to their needs.
+Sylvie was a principal author of the first edition of the IP Manual for Australian Government Agencies and has assisted major Government departments with their IP audits and advised on the establishment of appropriate IP management frameworks suited to their needs.

 Sylvie has also authored three other IP Management Manuals tailored to the biotech, electronics and engineering industries, published in conjunction with the relevant industry bodies; and has delivered numerous presentations and workshops to the public and private sectors on this topic.